-McAfee is revamping its security product line, providing cloud security services that meld together its data leakage protection, mobile security and email filtering capabilities
+McAfee is revamping its security product line, providing cloud security services that meld together its data leakage protection, mobile security and email filtering capabilities with Intel’s cloud access control software and appliances.

 We want to be that proxy as data moves from a private to public cloud.